pgavallas/RandomPlateAnalysis/README.md

 </p>

 >[!NOTE]
->random field generation is performed using https://github.com/pgavallas/MultivariateRF
+>- random field generation is performed using https://github.com/pgavallas/MultivariateRF
+>- for functions to be imported properly (e.g., abaqus_functions.py), they need to be in the abaqus working directory.